They say…

 Home brewers have no such commercial imperative — they brew to please themselves, and to satisfy their own curiosity.
 Yes, there were a scattering of misfires, “gushers” and bad beers in Bristol, perhaps a few more than you’d expect from the commercial sector (who are by no means immune to technical problems), but blandness certainly wasn’t an issue.
 The relatively high numbers of entries in the American pale, IPA and Belgian ale categories illustrates the point.
 The imagination on display was reflected in the final Best in Show winners — a delicious porter flavoured with vanilla, an American amber and a Bavarian-style wheat beer bursting with authentic spicy and fruity flavours.

 Organiser and home brewer Ali Kocho-Williams says that, though there have been previous national competitions run by British home brewers’ club the Craft Brewing Association, this was almost certainly the biggest event of its kind yet organised in the UK, with 243 entries and 116 participants.
-And it was the first to use the guidelines.
-This is yet another example of how US craft beer culture, which was originally partly inspired by the beer consumer movement in Britain, is now returning the compliment by feeding the aspiration and imagination of young British brewers and beer connoisseurs.
+And it was the first to use the BJCP guidelines.
+This is yet another example of how US culture, which was originally partly inspired by the beer consumer movement in Britain, is now returning the compliment by feeding the aspiration and imagination of young British brewers and beer connoisseurs.

-“I got involved in the and qualified as a judge via the New York City Homebrewers Guild,” Ali told me.
+“I got involved in the BJCP and qualified as a judge via the New York Homebrewers Guild,” Ali told me.
 “I got excited and enthused, and came back to Bristol with a head full of ideas about developing a homebrew club.
 About a year ago I floated the idea within what was then a nascent Bristol Brewing Circle of organising a competition.
 This was originally going to be a regional event, but open to all.
 When the Craft Brewing Association announced that they weren’t going to run their competition this year, I was urged to turn ours into a national event.
 It all rather went from there.

-At first I felt a little apprehensive about the angle.
+At first I felt a little apprehensive about the BJCP angle.
 I’m not a certified judge — I’ve had no formal beer tasting training — and I was flattered that my knowledge and experience was thought sufficient to exempt me from qualification.
 American culture takes these things very seriously, applying a thoroughness and rigour which to British eyes can seem a little, well, anally retentive.
 And in common with other US beer competitions like the World Beer Cup, the BJCP gives great weight to the principle of judging to style guidelines: currently the program recognises around 80 grouped into 23 major categories, each one defined by a detailed description of at least 500 words.

 While I appreciate that judging beers within style categories helps to establish a level playing field so like can be judged against like, I’ve long been uncomfortable with the straitjacket such a system might place on the creativity of brewers if too rigorously enforced.
 On the other hand, the categories cover a very broad range of possibilities so brewers should be able to find a place for even their most eccentric creations, in the catch-all ‘specialty beer’ category if nowhere else.